Three-dimensional solution for deep and tunneling wounds

 Packaged 1 per box.

-Miro3D Fibers wound matrix is intended for the management of wounds including: partial and full thickness wounds, pressure ulcers, venous ulcers, chronic vascular ulcers, diabetic ulcers, tunneled, undermined wounds, trauma wounds (abrasions, lacerations, second-degree bums, and skin tears), draining wounds, surgical wounds (donor sites/grafts, post-Mohs surgery, post-laser surgery, podiatric, wound dehiscence).
+Miro3D Fibers wound matrix is intended for the management of wounds including: partial and full thickness wounds, pressure ulcers, venous ulcers, chronic vascular ulcers, diabetic ulcers, tunneled, undermined wounds, trauma wounds (abrasions, lacerations, partial thickness burns, and skin tears), draining wounds, surgical wounds (donor sites/grafts, post-Mohs surgery, post-laser surgery, podiatric, wound dehiscence).

 CAUTION: Federal (USA) law restricts this device to sale by or on the order of a physician.